logaan/vlad/README.md

 * Validations are not tied to any particular data type.
 They just need to implement the `vlad.validation-types/Validation` protocol.
 A default implementation has been made for `clojure.lang.IFn`.
-* Error messages are not tied to validations.
+* Neither field names nor error messages are tied to validations.
 You can define your validation rules once and then translate them in many different ways.
 Or not at all if you choose.
 * Vlad is not tied to the web.
 It is suitable for more than just form data processing.
 It is also not tied to any web framework.